-TikTok Challenge causes problems in the Upstate
+TikTok challenge causes problems in the Upstate

-Because of this challenge, said they’ve gotten several reports of either stolen or damaged Kia’s and they said it seems a lot of young people are involved.

-“The trend is, how many cars can I break into, steal, and move to a location?
+“The trend is, ‘how many cars can I break in, steal and move to a location?’
 They’re taking video of it, pictures of it and then they post those things,” said Captain Tim Suber.

+Because of this challenge, police said they’ve gotten several reports of either stolen or damaged Kias and they said it seems a lot of young people are involved.

-“We’re starting to see an uptick in those types of motor vehicle thefts or attempted motor vehicle thefts,” said Suber.
+“We’re starting to see an uptick in those types of motor vehicles thefts or attempted motor vehicle thefts,” said Suber.

 “They’ve been the Kia Souls, which is a smaller vehicle, they’ve been the Kia Sorento’s.
-It’s a different group, but they’ve been consistent with the Kia manufacturer,” he said.
+It’s a different group, but they’ve been consistent with the Kia manufacturer,” Suber said.

 The cars are either stolen or damaged.